 - Always cook thick gravies or sauces on low heat.

 - Do not leave the pot unattended for long.
-Set alarm if you have a busy day.
-Or turn heat if leaving the kitchen for even a while as that's when people tend to forget about the food.
+Set an alarm if you have a busy day.
+Or turn the heat if leaving the kitchen for even a while as that's when people tend to forget about the food.

 - Add a little water if needed as you cook.

 - Add a raw peeled potato to the pot.
 And cover the pot allowing it to sit for 10 minutes.
 Then remove the potato and reheat the sauce.

 - Another tip for tomato-based sauces is to add 1 teaspoon of peanut butter or regular butter.
 Butter helps to hide the burnt flavor without altering the original taste.

 - So another option is adding a little sugar to the gravy.
 So if your making a sweet sauce then sugar is a better option.
 Start by adding half a teaspoon and increase quantity as needed until most of the burnt smell is covered.

-Rice is best cooked in wide and thick bottom pot as the grain expands as they cook and so give them ample space.
+Rice is best cooked in the wide and thick bottom pot as the grain expands as they cook and so gives them ample space.
 This makes rice fluffy with grains beautifully separated and not mushy.

 - Use a thick-based pot for cooking rice.
 You may put a griddle (tawa) under the pot if it is not thick-bottomed.